Cycle helmet safety

 Marking and instructions

-Within Europe, all such helmets are regarded as intermediate category personal protective equipment.
-This means they must be subject to an EC type-examination involving the satisfactory assessment of the ‘technical file’ which will include details of drawings, design specifications and materials plus the instructions for use and relevant markings, before the manufacturer is issued with an EC type-approval certificate.
-The manufacturer can then make an EC declaration of conformity (a statement that all subsequent production will be the same as the model type approved) apply the CE mark and place product on the market.
+Within Europe, all such helmets are regarded as 'Category II' personal protective equipment (PPE).
+This means they must be subject to an EU type-examination involving the satisfactory assessment of the ‘technical file’ which will include details of drawings, design specifications and materials plus the instructions for use and relevant markings, before the manufacturer is issued with an EU type-approval certificate.
+The manufacturer can then make an EU declaration of conformity (a statement that all subsequent production will be the same as the model type approved) apply the CE mark and place product on the market.